bitml-lang/bitml-doc/source/nutshell.rst

 	(participant "B" "0316589526daa876ef27937e48176da08fc95eaef7315fa20a07114d5fb8866553")
 	(participant "C" "03c7e157beee3815300c678840988713c9928d986b26fe0dc2533f304c19268a2f")

-	(generate-keys)
+	(debug-mode)

 Each participant is associated to a public key: for instance, :bitml:`"A"` has the public key :bitml:`"029c...cced"`.
-The command :bitml:`(generate-keys)` is needed to generate auxiliary keys, which are used by the BitML compiler.
+The command :bitml:`(debug-mode)` is needed to generate auxiliary keys which are used by the BitML compiler, instead of declaring them as you are supposed to when executing a contract in a real life scenario.

 """""""""""""""""""""""""""""""